shawnLeeZX/daily_tools/README.md

 This script will change the privilege of files and folders under the folder given into a safe mode.
 No one except yourself could access to them.

+## pdf_merger.sh
+This script could merge multiple pdf files into one, with order the same with the order you list the files in the command line.

+## pdf_page_extractor.sh
+This script could extract any range of pages from PDF.

+## djvu_2_pdf.sh
+The script converts document from djvu format to pdf format.
+The most important feature is that it keeps the text layer of djvu file so you could highlight text!
+This is very important for serious reading of books.